secretGeek/today-i-learned-staging/linux/SSH.md

 What I should've done: look at the public key in PuTTYgen, where they provide a textbox with the public key formatted in the right way that you can copy and paste into various programs.
 Copy it from there.
 Not from the raw file.

-## WARNING: UNPROTECTED PRIVATE KEY FILE!
+## WARNING: UNPROTECTED PRIVATE KEY FILE

 Got this error: